 Since 1984, the cumulative costs of the aforementioned items have been used as a tongue-in-cheek economic indicator.
 This custom began with and is maintained by PNC Bank.
 Two pricing charts are created, referred to as the "Christmas Price Index" and "The True Cost of Christmas."
 The former is an index of the current costs of one set of each of the gifts given by the True Love to the singer of the song "The Twelve Days of Christmas."
 The latter is the cumulative cost of all the gifts with the repetitions listed in the song.
 The people mentioned in the song are hired, not purchased.

-Jim Dunigan, managing executive of investments with PNC Wealth Management, is back once again to discuss this year's CPI, including a brief history, the impact of the economy on this years results and how the PNC CPI can be used in the classroom.
-Visit www.pncchristmaspriceindex.com for more information.
+Jim Dunigan, managing executive of investments with PNC Wealth Management, is back once again to discuss this year's CPI, including a brief history, the impact of the economy on this year's results, and how the PNC CPI can be used in the classroom.
+Obviously, the economy has had some surprises this year, not all of them pleasant ones, and this episode reflects that.
+Visit www.pncchristmaspriceindex.com to see the full interactive media extravaganza, or just watch the "low-end" version here.

 And now, don't you have anything better to do on a day like this?
 Your friends are waiting on Facebook.
 Hop to it!